mjdorma/funconf/docs/source/begins.rst

         run            This is the run command that controls all

-Now you can see how the :py:class:`Config` object has been bound to the ``run()`` function::
+Now you can see how the :py:class:`funconf.Config` object has been bound to the ``run()`` function::

     $ python demo.py run -h